Story

 Backpacking in Colorado: One Night Trips

-Looking for a quick but adventurous weekend getaway?
-If you enjoy falling asleep under starry skies and waking up to the sunrise, then consider a backpacking trip in Grand County.
+Looking for a quick and adventurous weekend getaway?
+Fall asleep under starry skies and wake up to a peak-silhouetted sunrise on a backpacking trip in Grand County.
 Spend the day hiking through wilderness areas or the national park, and then unwind at your chosen campsite.
-Get ready to elevate your hiking experience with these three one-night backpacking hikes:
+Get ready to elevate your hiking experience with these three one-night backpacking trips in Colorado, all less than two hours away from Denver.

 Watanga Lake via Roaring Fork Trail